xavierBizoux/sas-viya-api-wrappers-js/README.md

 )
 ```

+The following parameters can be used to instantiate the class:
-The first parameter is the SAS Viya server name.
+@param {string} server The URL of the SAS Viya server.
-The second parameters corresponds to the server context you want to access.
+@param {string} [contextName='SAS Job Execution compute context'] The name of the context to use.
+@param {CookieAuthenticationCredential} [sasInstance] The authentication instance to use.

-The class exposes the following functions:
+The class exposes the following methods:

 -   getComputeContexts()
 -   getLibraries(